ypenn21/ai-openapi-spec/README.md

 - **Contextual understanding:** The AI can match functions to tasks based on a clearer understanding of the problem domain.
 - **Iterative refinement:** You can provide feedback on the AI's suggestions, helping it learn and improve over time.

-- ** Current code sample is incomplete for function calling.
-The feature is in preview, and currently don't access. **
+**Current state of Project**
-- ** Current code the Vertex AI is utilizing PaLM 2 Text Bison pretrained llm.
-It is taking the open api spec as    **
+- Current code sample is incomplete for function calling.
+The feature is in preview, and currently don't access.
-- ** input and generating controller class, service class, and pojo based on those specifications.                  **
+- Current code the Vertex AI is utilizing PaLM 2 Text Bison pretrained llm.
+It is taking the open api spec as Input and generating controller class, service class, and pojo based on those specifications.